inlets/inlets.dev/blog/_posts/2021-04-07-simple-hybrid-cloud.md

 ---
 layout: post
-title: Connect on-premises services to the cloud with private tunnels
+title: The Simple Way To Connect Existing Apps to Public Cloud
-description: Learn how to connect your on-premises services to public cloud using private tunnels and inlets PRO.
+description: Learn how to use a Hybrid Cloud model to connect your existing apps to the Public Cloud using private tunnels.
 author: Alex Ellis
 tags: inlets-pro hybrid-cloud
 author_img: alex